snap-one/docs-driverworks-xml/source/includes/30_actions/_15-name.md

 [`<action>`][1]

 The name element contains the name of the Action.
-This name is used to identify the action and is displayed  in Composer Pro.
+This name is used to identify the Action and is displayed  in Composer Pro.

 ### Example